klahnakoski/pyLibrary/README.md

 Python was really made for Linux, and installation will be easier there.
 Technically, Python works on Windows too, but there are a few gotchas you can avoid by following these instructions.

-  * Install Python 2.7 (32bit ONLY!!!
+  * Download Python 2.7 (32bit ONLY!!!
 Many native libs are 32 bit)
-  * Install Python at c:\Python27 (The space in the "Program Files" may screw up installs of nativ libs)
+  * Install Python at c:\Python27 (The space in the "Program Files" may screw up installs of native libs)
   * Add to you path: ```c:\Python27;c:\Python27\scripts;```
   * Download ```http://python-distribute.org/distribute_setup.py```